- Our Team

 The Axelrod Firm’s clients are international and national companies, and we are the go-to small law firm for those engaged in high stakes commercial disputes.
 The Axelrod Firm President Sheryl Axelrod came from Blank Rome where she handled large, sophisticated commercial cases.
 She has gone up against major law firms and companies with great resources.
 In fact, you can read about Sheryl Axelrod’s David versus Goliath commercial defense victory that was published in “Pennsylvania Jury Verdict Review & Analysis,” the publication which catalogs the most significant verdicts in the Commonwealth of Pennsylvania.
 Ms. Axelrod represented the defendant in the case, Carmelo Gaudite, a single individual, against a large plaintiff nursing company, Visiting Nurse Group, Inc. Despite the strong case waged by her adversary, Ms. Axelrod won a defense verdict for her client on all counts.

-Two other of Ms. Axelrod‘s commercial cases have each been written up in Law360, one in a matter involving her side’s successful prosecution, before the trial court, of a $1.25 million breach of contract action (which her client’s adversary has appealed), and another in which she is defending an insurance company against a multi-million dollar antitrust claim.
+Two other of Ms. Axelrod‘s commercial cases have each been written up in Law360, one in a matter involving her side’s successful prosecution, before the trial court, of a $1.25 million breach of contract action and another in which she is defending an insurance company against a multi-million dollar antitrust claim.

 We provide strategic, results-driven advice and counseling services aimed at minimizing companies’ exposure to employment discrimination, sexual harassment, and Family Medical Leave Act claims.
 We evaluate each case from the beginning, keeping an eye out for the possibility of a quick and financially beneficial resolution.
 Where such a possibility exists, we discuss appropriate settlement authority — which can consist of non-monetary consideration — and begin negotiations immediately.